-Secured cards are easier for people with bad credit to get because they require a security deposit.
+Secured cards are generally open to those with bad credit because they require a security deposit.
 The deposit serves as your credit limit, and as collateral if you default.
 If you pay off your balance and close your account, you’ll get your deposit back.
 Some of the best options even offer rewards.

-Alternatives to a Barclaycard for bad credit:
+Here are some alternatives to a Barclaycard for bad credit:

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.